 Continue increasing the amount of small chunks in the canned food mix.
 As you begin to include more raw be sure to decrease the amount of canned food.

-Once your cat is eating 50% canned wet food and 50% small raw chunks, it is time to start gradually increasing the size of the chunked raw pieces.
+Once the cat is eating 50% canned wet food and 50% small raw chunks, it is time to start gradually increasing the size of the chunked raw pieces.
 Begin chunking muscle meat in slightly larger portions.
-At this step you will need to continue phasing out the wet canned food.
+At this step, it is necessary to continue phasing out the wet canned food.

 Since you are going to be including slightly larger raw chunks, you need to continue with 50/50 to ensure you’re cat will not refuse the changes.

 As time progresses and your cat accepts larger chunks, begin increasing the chunk sizes and decreasing the amount of canned wet food.